-Table A.8.
+Table A.9.
 Percentage of Kauffman students scoring proficient or advanced on MAP exams after three years of continuous enrollment

-Notes: The sample includes 295 Cohort I, Cohort II, Cohort III, and Cohort IV students who were enrolled at the Kauffman School for three consecutive years.
+Notes: The sample includes 571 Cohort I, II, III, IV, and V students who were enrolled at the Kauffman School for three consecutive years.
 The scores at time of entry are based on 4th-grade MAP scores for most students, and 3rd- or 5th-grade MAP scores for students who skipped or repeated a grade when they joined the Kauffman School.
-Twelve Cohort II, 9 Cohort III, and 23 Cohort IV students are missing baseline MAP exam scores.
-The scores after three years of enrollment are based on 7th-grade MAP exams for 414 students and 6th-grade MAP exams for 24 students who repeated a grade while at the Kauffman School.
+Twelve Cohort II, 9 Cohort III, 23 Cohort IV, and 16 Cohort V students are missing baseline MAP exam scores.
+The scores after three years of enrollment are based on 7th-grade MAP exams for 541 students and 6th-grade MAP exams for 30 students who repeated a grade while at the Kauffman School.

-Table A.9 shows the percentage of Kauffman students scoring proficient or advanced in 8th grade after four years of continuous enrollment.
-The Kauffman School achieved 75 percent proficiency on each state test for these students, with 77 percent scoring proficient or better in mathematics, 76 percent in ELA, and 83 percent in science.
+Table A.10 shows the percentage of Kauffman students scoring proficient or advanced in 8th grade after four years of continuous enrollment.
+The Kauffman School nearly achieved 75 percent proficiency on each state test for these students, with 76 percent scoring proficient or better in mathematics, 73 percent in ELA, and 83 percent in science.